ome/omero-cli-transfer/README.md

 `--plugin` allows you to export omero data to a desired format by using an external plugin.
 See for example the [arc plugin](https://github.com/cmohl2013/omero-arc), which exports omero projects to ARC repositories.
+`--server` creates the transfer.xml file but does not copy data or generate an archive.
+The last cli argument is the path where the `transfer.xml` file will be written

 Examples:
 ```